5 Reasons Why Your Amazon PPC Campaigns Aren’t Getting Impressions

 If you don’t understand your audience then you won’t be able to choose relevant keywords for your campaigns and you’ll be missing the mark.

-Get to know your audience!
+The Fix: Get to know your audience!

 If you really want to get fancy, you could even use demographic data to further refine your keyword targets.
 This data can be collected through surveys, market research, and Google Analytics.